mathewgomas-alfred/mathewgomas.io/user_manual/painting_with_assistants.rst

 toggle :guilabel:`Snap to Assistants` to turn on snapping.

 .. figure:: /images/assistants/Krita_basic_assistants.png
-   :alt: Krita's vanishing point assistants in action
+   :alt: Krita's vanishing point assistants in action.
    :width: 800

-   Krita's vanishing point assistants in action
+   Krita's vanishing point assistants in action.

 The following assistants are available in Krita: